 Home > Capacity Report

-The Capacity Report isn’t currently available on Business or Self-Service plans or below.
+The Capacity Report is currently available on Professional plans or higher.

 The Capacity Report features of combination of datasets to indicate team capacity.
 The 15 minute intervals are broken down based on the number of days selected, and is an average.
 So for example, if you select one day, it will be an average over that 15 minute interval.
 However, if you select 10 days, it will add the stats for the 10 days, and then divide it by 10, to get the average over the 15 minute interval.